-The methyl hydrate eliminates any soap residue that may be on the spoon, and is
+The methyl hydrate eliminates any soap residue that may be on the spoon, and is especially important when dealing with suspected VOCs.

 Screening Procedure

 The RKI Eagle is used to screen most soil samples, particularly where petroleum hydrocarbon contamination is suspected.
 The MiniRae is used when VOCs are suspected, however it also can be useful for detecting petroleum.
 These tools are for screening purposes only and cannot be used in place of laboratory testing.
 Vapour results obtained from the RKI Eagle and the PID are relative and must be interpreted.